Barbara D'Arcy

-Barbara D'Arcy (1928-2012) was one of the most important visual merchandisers of the 20th century.
+Barbara D'Arcy (1928–2012) was an American interior designer, noted as one of the most important visual merchandisers of the 20th century.

 Early life

 Barbara D’Arcy was born on April 3, 1928, in Manhattan, the youngest of three children of Ida Marie and James J. D’Arcy.
 Her mother was an art teacher, her father a manager for a Manhattan moving and storage company.
 Her father's job made him a discerning judge of furniture.

 D'Arcy attended Hunter Model School (today Hunter Elementary and High School).
 She graduated from the College of New Rochelle.

 Career

 After graduating college, D'Arcy joined Bloomingdale's as a junior decorator in the fabric department in 1952.
 In the 1950s, Bloomingdale's was moving away from its roots as a "garden variety neighborhood department store" and trying to become a higher-end retailer.
 European furniture designers were happy to find a new market in New York and Bloomingdale's soon began creating model rooms to display the merchandise.